vaishnavidaiict12/chess/README.md

 - **Responsive Design**: Adapts to different screen sizes for a seamless experience.
 - **Move History**: Tracks and displays the history of each move.
 - **Player Timers**: Timers for each player to manage game time.

-## Known Issues

-- **Check Condition Bug**: There is an issue with the check condition; valid moves are not provided when the king is in check.
-- **Missing Features**: Castling and pawn promotion functionalities are not yet implemented.

 ## Installation